On the Generality and Persistence of Cosmological Stasis: Maximizing Stasis with Differentiable Simulations

 We proceed by initializing the decay rates as $\Gamma_\ell \sim \text{Log-Uniform}(10^{-62}, 10^{0})$ and sorting the spectrum, and $\Omega_\ell^{(0)} \sim \text{Log-Uniform}(10^{-2}, 10^0)$ for $N=50$ species, evolving the parameters according to the gradient update rules given in equations \ref{eqn:gradupdate} for 50,000 epochs with early-stopping.

 The result of this experiment is shown in Figure \ref{fig:unsortedomega}.
-Upon convergence, we find that the gradient ascent algorithm has learned to only sort the species contributing to stasis; that is, \emph{robust stasis epochs are possible without strictly correlated decay rates and abundances}.
+This analysis has indeed shown that \emph{robust stasis epochs are possible without strictly correlated decay rates and abundances}, even though the species contributing to stasis have abundances increasing with decay rates.
 This realization would have been difficult to make with analytical modeling!

 We see in Figure \ref{fig:unsortedomega} that the randomly distributed abundances upon initialization become roughly monotonic up to $\ell \sim 30$, which are exactly the species in the left panel that balance to produce the stasis epoch lasting 43 $e$-folds.
 With the spectrum viewed on a semi-log plot in the right panel of Figure \ref{fig:unsortedomega}, it is clear to see that the contributing species follow an exponential model.
 The species $\ell > 30$ are those that decay at early times, setting the $\overline{\Omega}_M$ value.
 By just following gradients, it was deduced that these species did not in fact need to respect strict correlations with $\gammaell$ to produce stasis.